F3real/F3real.github.io/content/picoCTF2017_Lvl2_Remaining.md

 }
 ~~~

-At first program may look confusing, but looking carefully we see that this is actually simple.
-It takes user input, inserts it into flag and prints result it using `system` and `echo`.
+At first, the program may look confusing, but looking carefully we see that this is actually simple.
+It takes user input, inserts it into flag and prints result  using `system` and `echo`.
 Since user input is just passed to `system` call without modification we can just chain new commands by escaping `echo` using `“` and adding new commands.
 So let’s try it:

     ";ls; echo "

 ![Shell result of Flagsay ls]({static}/images/2018_7_29_Flagsay1.png){: .img-fluid .centerimage}

-We add `echo` at the end just to finish printing the rest of the flag but in any case, now we know location of flag and we can print it in same way.
+We add `echo` at the end just to finish printing the rest of the flag but in any case, now we know the location of the flag and we can print it in the same way.

     "; cat flag.txt;echo "